New Balance FuelCell Rebel v4 Running Shoe Review

 Heel Energy Return

-The New Balance FuelCell Rebel v4's heel energy return is mediocre, offering only a modest sense of bounce and responsiveness.
+The New Balance FuelCell Rebel v4's heel energy return is middling, offering only a modest sense of bounce and responsiveness.
 Runners won't experience a particularly energetic ride at heel strike, meaning the shoe doesn't significantly aid propulsion from the heel.
 This makes it better suited for runners who rely less on pronounced heel-to-toe transitions.

 Forefoot Energy Return